faerber-lab/RAGentA/README.md

 - Formula: `final_score = alpha * semantic_score + (1 - alpha) * keyword_score`
 - Higher alpha (default 0.65) puts more emphasis on semantic search
 ### Question Analysis & Follow-up System
-One of RAGent's key innovations is how it analyzes questions and identifies when they're not fully answered:
+One of RAGentA's key innovations is how it analyzes questions and identifies when they're not fully answered:
 1. **Question Structure Analysis**:
 - Determines if question contains multiple distinct components
 - Avoids artificially breaking a single question into parts